The Heir of the Dragon

 Elly gulped.
 Rafe!

-Of the people who had picked on her growing up, Rafe Erikson was one of the worst.
-He seemed to take a special delight in tormenting her that the others didn’t.
-Perhaps as a malkin he felt the need to “prove himself” to his human compatriots, but even now he looked down on her with those shiny gold eyes like the wolf that had cornered the lone sheep.
-His ears twitched above his head and his furry brown tail began swishing back and forth with excitement.
+Rafe Erikson wasn’t the worst bully to tease her.
+But as a Malkin he always seemed like he was trying to “prove himself” to his human friends by being particularly cruel.
+Even now the look in those shiny gold eyes was like that of a wolf who’d finally cornered a lone sheep.
+His ears twitched above his head and his tail began swishing back and forth with excitement.

 No, no, no, not now, she didn’t want to see him now!
 Not so soon!
 Those girls were awful, but if she had to spend this trip in their company, that would be even worse!
-With a burst of energy that surprised even her, Elly jumped to her feet and pushed past Rafe, the malkin boy stumbling back, thrown off of his balance by the surprising move.
+With a burst of energy that surprised her, Elly jumped to her feet and pushed past Rafe.
+The Malkin boy stumbled back, thrown off of his balance by the surprising move.

-Clutching her bag tightly to her chest, Elly ran into the next car, her heart pounding as she passed row after row of students looking up at her with shock and confusion in their faces.
+Elly ran into the next car.
+Her heart danced wildly as she passed row after row of shocked and confused students.
 Elly barely saw them fly by, only focused on getting as far away as possible.
-Even knowing how pointless it was for her to try running away on a train, she couldn’t stop her feet from moving as she headed on to the next car, finding some way she could to avoid-
+She knew it was pointless to try running away on a train, she couldn’t stop her feet from moving as she headed on to the next car, looking for whatever way she could avoid-

 A door!
-She didn’t know where it went or why it was open, but it was the first thing she spotted, an open door.
+She didn’t know where it went or why it was open, but it was the first thing to catch her eye.
 She turned on her heel and dove inside, slamming it shut behind her.
-She slumped back against the door and slid to the floor, panting.
+She slumped back and slid to the floor, exhausted.

-Her immediate worries abated, Elly raised her head to look across the room.
-She had ducked into one of the private compartments reserved by those who could afford a little extra for the luxury, and to her embarrassment she was NOT alone.
+As Elly calmed down she took stock of her surroundings.
+She had ducked into one of the private rooms reserved by those who could afford a little extra for the luxury, and to her embarrassment she was NOT alone.
 Sitting on the bed was a boy about her age.
-The first thing she noticed about him was his eyes.
-The most intense dark chocolate eyes she had ever seen, staring at her with a wide-eyed look that was one part curiosity and one part incredulity.
-The way he looked at her sent a shiver down her spine, and for a moment she thought she had made a big mistake in entering like this.
+As usual, the first thing she noticed were the eyes.
+He had the most intense dark chocolate eyes she had ever seen, staring at her with a wide-eyed gleam that was one part curiosity and one part incredulity.
+The way he looked at her made her shiver, and for a moment she wondered if she’d made a huge mistake.

 “I-I’m sorry!”
 She blurted out.
 “I didn’t, I mean… I know this is your room, but…”